calpa/soyo/README.md

 > 🍹 **soyo** — A fast, serverless API for fetching and caching social share counts using [ShareThis](https://sharethis.com/), Cloudflare Workers, Hono, and KV storage.
 Includes scheduled updates, admin endpoints, and queue processing for scalable analytics.

----

 ## 🚀 Features

----

-## ⚡ Powered by ShareThis

-This project uses [ShareThis](https://sharethis.com/) as its primary data provider for social share counts.
-ShareThis is a leading platform for social sharing and analytics.
-For more information, see the [ShareThis Social Share Count API documentation](https://sharethis.com/support/customization/social-share-count-api/).

----

 - Fetch real-time social share counts for any URL via ShareThis
 - 📊 **Data source:** [ShareThis Social Share Count API](https://sharethis.com/support/customization/social-share-count-api/)